Los Cabos United

-Los Cabos United is a Mexican professional football team based in Los Cabos, Baja California Sur that will play in the Liga Premier de México starting in the 2022–23 season.
+Los Cabos United is a Mexican professional football club based in Los Cabos, Baja California Sur, that plays in the Liga Premier, the third level division of Mexican football.

 History

 The team was officially presented on January 25, 2022, and it was announced that it would become part of the Liga Premier de México since 2022–23 season, along with Rodrigo Ruiz being announced as the first manager of the club.
 In February 2022 the team was integrated in the Serie A de México.

+Los Cabos United made its official debut on August 27, 2022, defeating Halcones de Zapopan 2–1.
+Víctor Argumedo scored the first two goals in the team's history.
+In the first official tournament, the team qualified for the promotion play-offs, however, they were eliminated in the quarterfinals by Chihuahua F.C.

+In the 2023–24 season, Los Cabos United reached the final play–off series of Liga Premier – Serie A, however, they were defeated by Tampico Madero with an aggregate score of 1–4, so the Los Cabos team remained as runner-up in the league.

 Stadium

-Los Cabos United will play their home games at the Complejo Deportivo Don Koll in Cabo San Lucas, which has a capacity of 3,500 spectators.
+Los Cabos United plays their home matches at the Complejo Deportivo Don Koll in Cabo San Lucas, which has a capacity of 3,500 spectators.